esphome/esphome-docs/components/lvgl.rst

 - **bounding box**: the width/height of the elements.
 - **border width**: the width of the border.
 - **padding**: space between the sides of the widget and its children.
-- **content**: the content area which is the size of the bounding box reduced by the border width and padding.
+- **content**: the content area which is the size of the bounding box reduced by the border width and padding (it's what's referenced as the ``size_content`` option of certain widgets).

 The border is drawn inside the bounding box.
 Padding sets the space on the inner sides of the border.
 It means *I don't want my children too close to my sides, so keep this space*.
 The outline is drawn outside the bounding box.